AndyMcAliley/em_casing/README.md

 # em_casing
- Compute electromagnetic fields in the presence of a vertical casing in a half space.
+ Compute electromagnetic fields in the presence of a vertical casing.

  halfspace.py has everything you need to compute current in a casing due to a horizontal grounded wire.